inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 To acquire the dependencies, you can either use [vcpkg](https://github.com/microsoft/vcpkg), the bundled git sub-modules, or your system package manager.
 On Windows and MacOS we recommend vcpkg, on linux we recommend the system package manger primarily.

+#### Git
+You will need a git client to acquire the source code.
+We strongly recommend using a graphical client such as [Fork](https://fork.dev) or [GitKraken](https://www.gitkraken.com/).
+Although a command line client such as [git bash](https://gitforwindows.org/) will also work.

+#### CMake
+You will need a recent version [CMake](https://cmake.org/download/), we recommend using the latest version.

 ### Windows

 #### Compiler